-Through the Energy Saver Incentive, the Victorian Government offers discounts and special deals to homeowners and businesses on selected energy saving products and appliances, to make your property more energy efficient and affordable.
+Through the Victorian Energy Upgrade Program, the Victorian Government offers discounts and special deals to homeowners and businesses on selected energy saving products and appliances, to make your property more energy efficient and affordable.

 The Victorian Government has put together a list of participating businesses who are accredited to pass on the savings to you.
 The bigger the greenhouse gas reduction, the bigger your potential incentive.
-Incentives and savings range from large items such as replacing inefficient heating and cooling systems, hot water systems and large household appliances, through to showerheads, lighting, draught proofing and energy standby eliminators.
+Discounts and special deals range from large items such as replacing inefficient heating and cooling systems, hot water systems and large household appliances, through to showerheads, lighting, draught proofing and energy standby eliminators.

-Visit the Energy Saver Incentive page for a comprehensive list of products and services available for incentives and rebates under the program.
+Visit the Victorian Energy Upgrade Program page for a comprehensive list of products and services available for discounts and special deals under the program.